Creating a Mental Health Awareness Booklet: A Comprehensive Guide

 6. Resources

-• Hotlines and Helplines: List national and local mental health hotlines and helplines, such as the National Suicide Prevention Lifeline.
+• Hotlines and Helplines: national, local mental health hotlines and helplines as the National Suicide Prevention Lifeline.

 Conclusion: Creating a Mental Health Awareness Booklet: A Comprehensive Guide